anton-k/mig/docs/src/06-json-api-example.md

 type LogFun = Value -> IO ()
 ```

 We log JSON-values.
-As a helper functions we create funcitions
+As a helper functions we create functions
 that can log anything which is convertible to JSON:

 ```haskell